Onyx Gemstone: Meaning, Properties & Symbolism

 Brazilian green onyx is a variant or form of onyx featuring layers of chalcedony and quartz.
 It has a distinctly green hue, not unlike jade or emerald.
 The stone commonly features bands in shades of brown, white, black, or cream.
 However, some specimens are only green and, at times, have a translucent quality.

-Arabic onyx is a version of the gem that has a black base with a white outer layer.
+Arabic onyx is a version of the gem that has a black base with a white outer layer and black color below.
 It’s popular for cameos, where the white outer layer is carved to show an image, and the opaque black inner layer is used as a background, creating dramatic contrast.

 Sardonyx is a gem that features layers like other types of onyx.
 However, some of the layers are sard, and others are onyx.
 Both sard and onyx are chalcedony minerals, though their coloring differs.
 Usually, the onyx layers are white or gray, and the sard layers are typically brown or red-brown, though they can lean toward yellow.